Devang-soni/Quote_Generator/README.md

 ### Quote_Generator

-Quote Generator is a website that generates random quote for your veryday motivation
+Quote Generator is a website that generates random quote for your everyday motivation

 ### Links